 —a frequent collaborator for Jhene Aiko.
 From the sounds of this year’s singles, Jhene Aiko is getting ready for another stunning album release.

 Back in August, Aiko stated the album will be getting here “sooner than later.”
-We think it’s optimistic, but are hoping for a release before the end of 2019.
+We think it’s optimistic, but are hoping for a release by Summer 2020.

 It’s been a wild year for the Atlanta-based, U.K-born rapper 21 Savage, who last year experienced a prolonged and stressful spat with ICE.
 He’s been all but quiet in the months since his release, appearing on songs with DJ Khaled, Cardi B, Young Nudy, Offset, DJ Snake, and Gucci Mane.
 Over the Summer, 21 Savage stated a comeback by touring with rapper DaBaby.